Ajaz Khan

-Ajaz Khan is an Indian actor.
-He has starred in movies such as Rakta Charitra and Allah Ke Banday and acted in several television daily soaps including Rahe Tera Aashirwaad and Kahaani Hamaaray Mahaabhaarat Ki.
+Ajaz Khan is an Indian actor, who works in Hindi and Telugu-language television and films.
+He has starred in movies such as Rakta Charitra II and Allah Ke Banday and acted in several television daily soaps including Rahe Tera Aashirwaad and Kahaani Hamaaray Mahaabhaarat Ki.
 In 2013, Khan participated in Bigg Boss 7.
-He also appeared on the TV show Comedy Nights with Kapil which lead to controversy.
+He also appeared on the TV show Comedy Nights with Kapil which led to controversy.

 His other films include Lakeer ka Fakeer and the Indian films Dookudu and Naayak.
 He has appeared in an Academy Awards promotion commercial.

-Khan was in a music video 'Pal Pal' along with Saher Afsha released by Tseries on 26 September 2020.
+Khan was in a music video for the song "Pal Pal" along with Saher Afsha, released by Tseries on 26 September 2020.

 Early life

 Khan was born in Ahmedabad, India.

 Career

 2003–2009: Acting debut in television

-Khan started his career with acting in the film Patth which released in 2003.
-Later he made his television career debut with Ekta Kapoor's Kyaa Hoga Nimmo Kaa in 2007.
-Later in 2008, Khan participated in the reality show Bollywood Club where he emerged as the winner.
-Later he appeared in shows like Rahe Tera Aashirwaad as Tej, Kahaani Hamaaray Mahaabhaarat Ki as Dushasan, Karam Apnaa Apnaa as Arjun.
+Khan started his acting career in the film Patth, which was released in 2003.
+Later he made his television debut in Ekta Kapoor's Kyaa Hoga Nimmo Kaa, in 2007.
+The following year, Khan participated in the reality show Bollywood Club where he emerged as the winner.
+Later he appeared in the shows Rahe Tera Aashirwaad as Tej, Kahaani Hamaaray Mahaabhaarat Ki as Dushasan and Karam Apnaa Apnaa as Arjun.